Last Updated on July 22, 2022 by Laura Turner

 Emergency Money: Minimizing the amount taken out in loans is important.
 Each dollar will be repaid either with more money or time.
 With this in mind, it is still important to have a small amount of money set aside in case of serious emergencies.
 A car breaking down, a large parking ticket, a broken computer, or even a surprise increase on rent or utilities is important to consider when a budget is tight.
 I believe that setting aside approximately an extra month’s rent is a reasonable estimate, so long as I treat it as untouchable money.

-For larger purchases, consider your options.
+Personal Finance Tip 3: For larger purchases, consider your options.

 Meet with your financial aid advisor: Financial aid advisors are there to help guide students through the complexities of budgeting, loans, and finances.
 My school’s financial aid office also offers occasional presentations on various financial topics like buying a house or financial changes when getting married.
 While it may be your first time attending medical school or buying a house, these professionals have worked with many people in the same position and they often have excellent advice.

 Loan Tracking: Similar to college, many school financial aid offices offer free fee/loan calculators to help estimate recommended loan amounts.
 For any help or suggestions, the financial aid office and advisor should be the first stop.
 If you are like me, you may appreciate learning a bit about the loan process and keeping a record of the amounts received.
 I use a Google Sheet to document and formulate my loan amounts, which I can copy for each academic year to check my work.
-With some small updates, checks, and information from my financial aid advisor, this spreadsheet ensures that I am aware of my loans so I am not surprised when I graduate medical school.
+With some small updates, checks, and information from my financial aid advisor, this spreadsheet ensures that I am aware of my loans so I am not surprised when I graduate from medical school.

 Look for sales and coupons: Sales and coupons go far beyond the grocery store.
 For non-immediate purchases greater than $100, waiting for the item to go on sale or asking a company for a discount may save a sizeable amount.
 Even Question Banks offer holiday discounts or school discounts.